Learn 8 different ways to generate a random password in Linux using Linux native commands or third-party utilities.

 to get passwords

 Command behaves differently on different systems so work accordingly.
-There are many switches which can be used to control length etc parameters.
+There are many switches that can be used to control length etc parameters.
 You can explore them from man pages.

 Generate password using OpenSSL